liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/01-creating-sites.markdown

 #### Categorization [](id=categorization)

-You can explore ways to tag and categorize your site by clicking the *Categorization* tab under Basic Information.
+You can explore ways to tag and categorize your site by clicking the *Categorization* tab under General.
 These tools help administrators organize the site and allows for users to easily find your site and its content through search and navigation.
 To take full advantage of tags and categories, you'll need to add pages with content to your site.
 For more information on using tags and categories, visit the
 [Organizing Content with Tags and Categories](discover/portal/-/knowledge_base/7-0/organizing-content-with-tags-and-categories) section.